esbuild/community-plugins/README.md

 * [esbuild-vue](https://github.com/apeschar/esbuild-vue): A plugin to load and compile Vue 2 single-file components (`*.vue` files).
 * [esgleam](https://github.com/bwireman/esgleam): A plugin to compile gleam projects with esbuild.
 * [essass](https://github.com/fayismahmood/sassEs/): A plugin to transform Sass files to CSS files.
+* [@exact-realty/esbuild-plugin-responsive-images](https://github.com/Exact-Realty/esbuild-plugin-responsive-images): A plugin for responsive images using Sharp for automatic resizing and conversion.

 ### Other plugins (hosted on npm)